Help! My Affiliate Manager Sucks!

 - How about a Booost?!

 In my last post on “My Affiliate Network Pays More than Yours!“, I focused on the different payment structures from all the networks.
 The public payout rates varied heavily, yet they were all for the same offer.
 You affiliate manager is your inside man to get you the best payout rates on an offer.
-I’ll tell you right now, my affiliate managers at MarketLeverage (Erick) and NeverblueAds (Tina) are the best.
+I’ll tell you right now, my affiliate managers at MarketLeverage (Erick) and NeverBlueAds (Tina) are the best.
 On some of these other networks, affiliate managers want to see “some volume” first, before giving you a higher payout… of they will give you an increase, but you know they still have so much more room to offer.
 While this makes sense for affiliates and managers that do not have any prior business, or massive lead volume… it’s really just a time waster for the affiliate and the affiliate manager, when you know you are dealing with an affiliate that can deliver.

 - This is the Internet… Be Available Online!